 Here’s How You Can Fund an Asset-Based Plan

-Note: Here is a great example of an alternative to self insuring.
+Note: Here is a great example of an alternative to self-insuring.
 Although these clients are well into their 70’s, this plan provides great protection should they need care.
 This design was chosen for the flexibility this plan provides.
 The plan is made up of two parts.
-Part 1: The initial deposit purchased them $400,000 of benefit that is guaranteed to come back to them either as long-term care, death benefit or the cash surrender value.
-Part 2: The continuation of benefits is a second pool of money that can be used if part one is exhausted for care and is available for a guaranteed level payment of $2,647 per year.
+Part 1: The initial deposit purchased them $400,000 of benefit that is guaranteed to come back to them either as long-term care, death benefit, or the cash surrender value.
+Part 2: The continuation of benefits is a second pool of money that can be used if Part 1 is exhausted for care and is available for a guaranteed level payment of $2,647 per year.
 This premium will stop once client is on claim.
-Part 2 can be cancelled at anytime without affecting part one.
+Part 2 can be cancelled at any time without affecting Part 1.
 This gives the clients maximum protection if they need it early on but also allows them flexibility in case one of them passes away and they don’t need the full amount of coverage.
 The death benefit and cash value growth are guaranteed.

-Note: Mistakenly, his advisors told this client he was too old for a long-term care plan.
+Note: Mistakenly, advisors told this client he was too old for a long-term care plan.
 He wasn’t.
-This plan gives the client a simple 3 to 1 leverage on his money should he need care.
+This plan gives the client a simple 3-to-1 leverage on his money should he need care.
 And all the proceeds come back to him tax-free for that care.
-To fund this, he used savings that would have been used to pay for care if needed but now he will receive approximately three dollars back for every dollar he put into the plan.
+To fund this, he used savings that would have been used to pay for care if needed, but now he will receive approximately three dollars back for every dollar he put into the plan.
 These plans work for individuals up to age 85.